-- Each country licenses and regulates communications with guidance from the International Telecommunications Union (ITU), a UN agency. - Except for Shipboard and Aircraft radios that are governed by International agreements, all other communications transmitters are regulated country by country. - Certain classes of equipment may be licensed by rule in one country, but not another.
+- Each country licenses and regulates communications with guidance from the International Telecommunications Union (ITU), a UN agency. - Except for Shipboard and Aircraft radios that are governed by International agreements, all other communications equipment is regulated country by country. - All transmitters require a station license. - Equipment that is tuned by frequency requires the operator to have an operators license. - Certain classes of equipment may be licensed by rule in one country, but not another.